eddie-energy/eddie/docs/1-running/OPERATION.md

 The endpoint to query the supported data needs per region connector is available under `<host>:<port>/<eddie.management.server.urlprefix>/region-connectors/supported-data-needs`.

-#### Data Need Rules

-Each region connector declares which data needs are supported in what configuration.
+Each region connector declares which data need types are supported in what configuration.
 This API returns these rules for each region connector.